InfiniteFederation/InfiniteFederation.github.io/_tmp/Behavioral.md

 **Likely follow-up:** *"How did you know it was adoption and not the tech?"* → "The queries that *did* run performed fine; the drop-off was all at onboarding, before anyone ran a query."

 ---

+4. **"Where have you had the most impact beyond your own code?"** → STIX/TAXII across 20+ domains; platform to 1,000+ customers across 13+ departments.
+5. **"How do you decide what *not* to do?"** → Prioritizing cost optimization (40%, $1.2M→$700K) over features to protect platform funding.
+6. **"Tell me about a time you disagreed with senior leadership."** → Disagree-with-evidence-then-commit (beats below).
+7. **"What's something about engineering you believe that others don't?"** → "Internal platforms fail on developer experience, not technology" — you've lived it.
+8. **"How do you build trust with people who don't report to you?"** → STIX/TAXII: anchor to a shared external standard, show each team its own win.
+9. **Hypothetical: "If you joined and found a messy situation, what's your first move?"** → Understand customers & constraints → find 1–2 highest-leverage problems → build trust before pushing change → sequence for reversibility.
+10. **"What kind of leader/environment brings out your best?"** → Autonomy with clear outcomes; a leader who removes obstacles and gives direct feedback.
+(She's assessing if she can manage you well.)
+11. **"Why this, why now, what do you want next?"** → 18+ yrs on distributed data & AI platforms; want architecture leverage *plus* hands-on building at Salesforce scale and its AI push; Trust-as-#1-value and giving-back culture you already live.

 ---

+## Part 2 — Model answers (built in prep)

 ### Q: "How do you partner with senior stakeholders to support planning and decision-making in a fast-moving environment?"